pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     tree.
 It was like the beginning of the world....'"*

 However, the events of an event-sourced application are a very specific kind of event.
 They are the individual decisions originated by a domain model.
-They end up as immutable database records built up as an append-only log.
-And it is this log of events that is used as the "source of truth" to determine the current state of an application.
+These decisions are encapsulated by software objects known as 'domain events' that are stored as database records in an append-only log.
+And it is this log of events that is used as the source of truth to determine the current state of a software application.

 What is event sourcing?
 =======================

-One definition of event sourcing suggests the state of an event-sourced application is determined by a sequence of events.
+One common definition of event sourcing suggests the state of an event-sourced application is determined by a sequence of events.
-Another definition has event sourcing as a persistence mechanism for domain-driven design.
+Another definition has event sourcing as a persistence mechanism for Domain-Driven Design.
+The term 'event sourcing' means that domain event objects are used as the source of truth in a software application.

 .. _Cohesive mechanism:

-Whilst the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a "conceptually cohesive mechanism" and so can be partitioned into a "separate lightweight framework".
+Whilst the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for Domain-Driven Design appears as a "conceptually cohesive mechanism" and so can be partitioned into a "separate lightweight framework".